sveltia/sveltia-cms/README.md

 ### Better performance

-- Built completely from scratch with [Svelte](https://svelte.dev/) rather than forking React-based Netlify/Decap CMS.
+- Built completely from scratch with Svelte rather than forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript; you can use it with any framework.
-- Using the GraphQL API for GitHub by default to fetch contents quickly at once, so showing and searching entries and media are now instant.
+- Using the GraphQL API for GitHub by default to fetch contents quickly at once, so showing and searching entries and media are instant.
 Saving entries and media is also much faster.
 - Caching Git files locally to speed up startup and reduce bandwidth.
 - Small footprint: less than 300 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
 And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 ### Better productivity

-- Required fields, not optional fields, are clearly marked for efficient data entry.
-- Integration with Pexels, Pixabay and Unsplash makes it easy to insert free stock photos into image fields[^8].
 - You can [work on a local Git repository](#work-with-a-local-git-repository) without having to run a proxy server.
-- Delete multiple entries and assets at once.
+- You can delete multiple entries and assets at once.
 - Providing some keyboard shortcuts for faster editing.
 More to come!
   - Create a new entry: `Ctrl+E` (Windows/Linux) / `Command+E` (macOS)
   - Save an entry: `Ctrl+S` (Windows/Linux) / `Command+S` (macOS)